War and Conflict: Battles and military strategies influencing the larger narrative.

 Automation dominates daily life.
 Machines oversee nearly every function, from maintenance to governance, reducing human labor to mere obedience.
 A vast transit system operates throughout the city, where trains—hanging from colossal metal beam cables—glide silently through the skyline, ferrying citizens from sector to sector.

 However, life in Archeston is not without hardship.
 The thin atmosphere makes breathing difficult, and only those acclimated to the environment can survive unaided.
 Visitors from the Heavens require ventilation devices and masks to endure the city's harsh conditions.
 Despite its vast scale, Archeston is sparsely populated—not due to overpopulation concerns, but because of scarcity.
 Food shortages are frequent, and when resources dwindle, the Heavens conduct a brutal "Purge."
 Led by the feared Saint Monark, wielding the Weeping Gavel, the Purge is a merciless and random culling of citizens deemed unworthy.
 The executed are discarded over the city's edge, their bodies vanishing into the abyss below, serving as a grim reminder that only the useful are permitted to live.
+Approximately 48,000 people live in Archeston.

 Across all territories—from the Gates through Archeston, down to the Anyth and even the depths of the Metradome—currency is standardized under the name "Keys," universally accepted and utilized across all divisions.

 Yet, for those who remain, life offers little beyond servitude.
 There is no exploration, no entertainment to consume, no art to create—only survival and the company of others, equally trapped.
-With no purpose beyond their assigned roles, many turn to crime or rebellion, though both are strictly forbidden.
+With no purpose beyond their assigned roles, many turn to crime or the Revolt, though both are strictly forbidden.
 In Archeston, there is no escape, only the endless cycle of work, fear, and silent submission beneath the watchful eyes of the Heavens.

 The Moon